 Pili approaches Hawaiian music with the same dedication, focus, and respect that he brings to his work as a healer and teacher.

-Pili performs with a beautiful Emerald X20 guitar built by Alistair Hay and Emerald Guitars of County Donegal, Ireland.
+Pili performs with a beautiful cobalt-blue Emerald X20 carbon fiber guitar custom-built for him by Alistair Hay and Emerald Guitars of County Donegal, Ireland.
 Emerald have featured Pili in a profile on their Web site.

 “Traditional Hawaiian music expresses a love for the land, for beauty, for family and companions, for Spirit, that is deeply soulful and healing.
 Whether I’m singing and playing guitar for a flock of hula dancers at a festival, or softly chanting an ancient prayer as part of a healing, aloha is always at the heart of the experience.”

 Visit Pili's Hawaiian Cultural Resources page for reviews of great traditional Hawaiian music, as well as books and films on Hawaiian culture, online resources, and more.